Last updated on April 17th, 2023

 Business Credit Card Rewards

-Business credit cards are a great choice for everyday spending as well.
-When companies issue multiple cards – and employees then sue them on everyday purchases like office supplies, travel, and dining – they can earn rewards that can be used to offset business expenses or book luxury travel.
-But what happens to those rewards when it comes time to redeem for flights, hotels, or more?
+Business credit cards are used by everyone from sole proprietors and freelancers to small businesses and major corporations.
+But when companies issue multiple cards – and employees then use them on everyday purchases like office supplies, travel, and dining – they can earn rewards that can be used to offset business expenses or book luxury travel.

 Who Owns Credit Card Rewards?